Arrow Speed, Kinetic Energy, and Momentum Calculator

 Gravitational Constant

 The Kinetic Energy and Momentum Calculators here use the gravitational constant to give you the best results for kinetic energy and momentum.
 Factoring in the gravitational constant in both of those formulas for hunting arrows is necessary to account for the effect of gravity on the arrow’s motion.
-The gravitational constant (g) is the acceleration due to gravity, which is 32.174 feet per second per second at sea level.

 Arrow Speed Calculator